A grieving daughter says she will protest outside a French retirement home over the fugitive priest she blames for her father’s death in 2012.

 “I want him to face justice in Canada for my father.”

-“My dad wanted this,” she added, noting she, too, wants to see Rivoire face to face.
+“My dad wanted this,” she added, noting she also wants to see Rivoire in person.

 “He wanted Rivoire to face justice for what he (allegedly) did.
 He worked for it for so long.
 He also wanted to see him in person.”

 Rivoire was a Catholic missionary in Nunavut for 30 years.
 He was charged with sexually abusing four Inuit children and pre-teens in 1998 after he left the northern territory in 1993.

 The 91-year-old, who now lives in a retirement home in Lyon, denied the allegations in an interview with APTN News in July.

 Rivoire never faced a judge on those charges because they were stayed in 2017, when France refused to extradite him.